feel2code/telegram_chupakabrada_bot/README.md

 - **Smart Replies:** It can respond to frequently used words and phrases within the chat, adding a touch of humor and engagement to your conversations.

+- **Streamer's Quotes:** For an extra dose of entertainment, the bot can also share famous quotes in text and voice from a well-known Russian streamer.

 - **Sticker Recommendations:** With a simple command, the bot can recommend stickers that add an extra layer of fun to your chats.

 - **Weather Updates:** Chupakabrada Bot can provide current weather information on-demand or at scheduled times using CRON jobs, ensuring you're always weather-ready.

 - **Holiday Updates:** Find out which holidays are being celebrated today with a quick command or scheduled CRON job.
 Never miss a special occasion again.

-- **YouTube Streamer Quotes:** For an extra dose of entertainment, the bot can also share famous quotes from a well-known Russian YouTube streamer.
+- **More there...**

 ## How to Use
 - Invite the bot to your Telegram group or start a private chat to experience its features.